Defined Benefit Pensions: Final Salary & Career Average Schemes

 Final salary schemes can be transferred.
 You must ask for a Cash Equivalent Transfer Value (CETV) and full information about your pension scheme before taking UK regulated advice.

-Why transfer to private pension planning?
+Why consider private planning?

 A private pension plan allows you to access funds for those irregular spends, as well as adjust income to fit your lifestyle.
 It offers increased control and allows you to manage what age you retire, what currency your income is paid in and how much income you take each year.
 It allows you to plan for tax, wherever you are in the world.
 Your funds can benefit from long term market growth.
 Upon death, you can leave your funds to whomever you choose, tax efficiently.